metamn/react/content/blog/on-state/index.md

 Every day a new state [library](https://twitter.com/DavidKPiano/status/1180174113954029570) or [approach](https://twitter.com/dai_shi/status/1178106720108679168) is popping up.
 There is no holy grail &mdash; everybody makes its own bet.

-The general consensus *"use only when you need it"* &mdash; resonates with the basic principle of React: don't over-complicate.
+The consensus *"use only when you need it"* &mdash; resonates with the basic principle of React: don't over-complicate.

 Important is to know each technique and combine by need.